cdc08x/MINERful/README.md

 ------------

 You need to have a JRE 7+ installed on your machine.
-To launch the SH files, you have to run them on a Unix-based system with a BASH shell.
+To launch the `.sh` files, you have to run them on a Unix-based system with a BASH shell.
 No installation procedure is required.
-This version has been tested on both a Ubuntu Linux (10.04, 12.04) and a Mac OS X (Snow Leopard) machine.
+This version has been tested on both a Ubuntu Linux (16.04) and a Mac OS X (Snow Leopard) machine.

 Usage (with .sh files)
 ---------